 Route starts just right of the top of the scree cone, far left from the waterfall.
 Start right off scrambling up a platform about 15' up and find a fat bolt at the start.

-Rap the route, can be done with 1 60m rope, but 2 makes it quicker.
+Rap the route, can be done with a single 60m rope, but 2 makes it quicker.
 Avoid double rope rappels over the shale band and down the chimney section as pulling rocks onto yourself or getting the ropes stuck is common.

 If topping out after the cave: